davidmm01/py-aircon-weights/README.md

 ## Run The Program

-Given you have followed the set-up instructions, from your virtual envrionment simply run the following:
+Given you have followed the set-up instructions, from your virtual environment simply run the following:

 `python3 aircon_weights.py`

 ## Run The Tests

-Given you have followed the set-up instructions, from your virtual envrionment simply run the following:
+Given you have followed the set-up instructions, from your virtual environment simply run the following:

-`pytest --isort --flake8`
+`pytest --isort --flake8 --cov`

 ## Updating Requirements